eliasmarcon/Convex_Hull/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The project aims to implement and visualize two different convex hull algorithms for 2D data: Quickhull and Giftwrapping.
 The primary objective is to compare the performance of these algorithms in terms of execution time and to provide interactive visualizations of the step-by-step convex hull construction.
+Here is a full example of the application and its usecases:

 ## Convex Hull Algorithms:
 The project focuses on two well-known convex hull algorithms: